kasrahabib/persian-sentiment-analysis/README.md

 # Usage:
-- To run the program run python3 persian_sa.py.
+- To run the program use: python3 persian_sa.py
 - Next you will be propted to give an Persian text as input.
 - To exit the program write ```exit``` on terminal.